simonehagey/orbdot/docs/source/model_fitting.rst

      - A dictionary containing various model fit statistics and settings.
    * - ``"params"``
      - ``dict``
-     - A dictionary containing the best-fit parameters and their 68% confidence intervals.
+     - A dictionary containing the best-fit parameters and their 68% credible intervals.
    * - ``"prior"``
      - ``dict``
      - The dictionary of prior distributions from the :ref:`settings file <settings_file>`.